 Each entity participating in connection management must have an associated process that handles Q.2931 protocol messages.
-[Qport94b] distinguishes between host call control (HCC) and switch call control (SCC) modules.
-Figure 3 depicts the interrelation among the switching processes and their relationship to either ATM switches or endsystems.
-All HCC and SCC processes initially read configuration files which describe local network configuration, such as port identification, routing information, and address information for neighboring HCC and SCC processes.
-It is the responsibility of HCC processes to coordinate the establishment and release of calls.
-A HCC process communicates with the application and the Q.2931 module to coordinate their interaction regarding offering, acceptance, and release of each call.
+We distinguish between host call control (HCC) and switch call control (SCC) processes.
+Figure 3 depicts the interrelation among the switching processes and their relationship to either ATM switches or end systems.
+All HCC and SCC processes have some state about local network configuration, such as port identification, routing information, and address information for neighboring HCC and SCC processes.
+This state can be acquired through static configuration, or dynamic discovery and update protocols.
+HCC processes can initiate the establishment and release of calls.
+A HCC process communicates with the application or the internetworking sublayer and the Q.2931 module to coordinate their interaction regarding offering, acceptance, and release of each call.
 A SCC process is responsible for interfacing peer Q.2931 instances on the ATM switches.
 It accepts incoming call requests from other SCC or HCC processes and determines the outgoing port which should be used when routing the call.
 Routing information is accessed through a route manager on the ATM switch.